confluentinc/ksql/docs/overview/apache-kafka-primer.md

 anything like that.
 The way you manage publication to topics is entirely a matter of user convention and enforcement.

-ksqlDB provides a higher-level abstraction over a topic, named a _stream_ or _table_.
+ksqlDB provides higher-level abstractions over a topic through _streams_ and _tables_.
 A stream or table is a {{ site.ak }} topic with a registered schema.
 The schema controls the shape of records that are allowed to be stored in the topic.
 This kind of static typing makes it easier to understand what sort of rows are in your topic and generally helps you make fewer mistakes in your